bimobject/docs/docs/documentation/__partials/component-explanation.md

-A _component_ entity represents a reusable sub-assembly of a product.
+A _component_ entity represents a reusable sub-assembly of a product (or another component).
 When you change the properties of a component, these changes will be reflected in all products that use this component.

 Components can be created by you, or requested from your suppliers.